Runt (2020 film): Plot

 Runt follows the life of Cal (Boyce), a teenage boy from a poor family who is looking to graduate and go to college.
-Cal is in his final year of highschool and is interested in the quarterback Vic's girlfriend Gabriella (Hildebrand).
+Cal is in his senior year of high school and is interested in the quarterback Vic's girlfriend Gabriella (Hildebrand).
 Throughout the film, Vic wastes no opportunity to threaten and beat up Cal.

 Cal learns he is being courted by UCLA for a scholarship and dedicates himself to his study.
 Runt, Cal's dog, is Cal's only friend, as the teenager lives a lonely life.
-His only ally is another teenager called Cecily; she asks Cal out a few times but is rebuffed due to Cal's interest in Gabriella.
+His only human ally is another teenager called Cecily; she asks Cal out a few times but is rebuffed due to Cal's interest in Gabriella.

 During a test, some members of the football team try and cheat off Cal's paper, but he prevents them from doing so.
 The teacher, suspecting something is up, confronts Cal, but he denies any cheating was going on.
 Vic and the team, fearing they could be prevented from playing, confront Cal and threaten him, demanding that he own up and take the blame.
-This is seen by a janitor, and Vic, along with Cal, are sent to the principal's office.
+This is seen by a janitor, and Vic and Cal are sent to the principal's office.
 Vic blames Cal for stalking his girlfriend and shows the principal a drawing Cal had of Gabriella that Cal had earlier dropped into Gabriella's bag.
 All suspicions of Vic are removed, and Cal denies that Vic and the team did anything to him.

 Finally realizing that he may have a connection with Cecily, Cal agrees to meet her at the library.
 He rides her home on his bicycle, and they quickly bond.
 Later during a study group meeting, Gabriella invites him to a party, and Cal attends with Cecily.
-When they head outside, Vic takes the chance to confront them, and he beats up Cal.
+When they head outside, Vic takes the chance to confront them, beats up Cal, and sexually assaults Cecily.
 Cecily escapes and flees home.
 The next day, angered at what Vic has done to Cecily, Cal destroys Vic's prized car.